Adam Rosen

 Rina started with SLF in 2019 and shares Brian’s vision of a client-centric approach.
 She is committed to understanding clients’ needs and providing them clear and fulsome counsel from the inception of a class action through final approval of any settlement.

-On behalf of the Firm’s clients, Rina has participated in over 20 mediations, resulting in millions of dollars recovered for shareholders.
+On behalf of the Firm’s clients, Rina has participated in over 40 mediations, resulting in nearly $200 million recovered for shareholders.
 She also has extensive experience in all phases of litigation, particularly in securities fraud and employment class actions involving over 1,000 plaintiffs.
 Her expertise arises from cases involving multifaceted data management and damage analysis.

 Rina has made significant contributions to SLF, namely securing the client and ensuring an optimal recovery for the shareholders in the $90 million settlement in Klein, et al. v.
 Altria Group., et al.